 Your student’s score report shows his or her scores for ELA and mathematics.
 It includes an overall score for each subject, and information about how well your student did in different skill areas.
 If your student took the test in past years, you will also see past scores so you can look at their progress over time.

-If your student was in grade five, eight or ten, he or she was also given a pilot of the new California Science Test (CAST) based on California’s Next Generation Science Standards.
+If your student was in grade five, eight or twelve, he or she was also given a pilot of the new California Science Test (CAST) based on California’s Next Generation Science Standards.
 You will find information about the test in the back of the Student Score Report.